Start a project

 The mismatch between supply and demand partly leads to the previously described problem, where only the bad designers who can’t find work outside these platforms remain.
 They’re increasingly incentivized to recycle old designs to save time, get paid, and move on to the next bid.

-Communication Barriers
+Communication Barriers in Freelance Work

 Generally, freelancers are based in less developed countries, where their smaller fees go a longer way.
-Hiring people from all over the world is great, but it potentially leads to some communication barriers.
+Hiring people from all over the world is great, but it potentially leads to communication barriers.
 Most obviously, they could be working in a completely different timezone from yours (though most freelancers will alter their hours to work in US time zones as that’s where most of their clients will be based).

-But it can also impact the quality of the design.
+Communication barriers can also impact the quality of the design.
 Developing designs that match your brand or business is more complex if the designers aren’t familiar with your market or unique voice.

-Lack of Long-term Commitment
+Lack of Long-term Commitment from Freelancers

 Often, you need ongoing support with design.
 Branding guidelines are great.
 But to properly implement your branding across flyers, social media posts, blogs, and all your other content, you’ll want someone you can rely on to produce these assets on an ongoing basis.

-Freelancers have many plates in the air at once—while you might luck out and be able to return to them for a few ongoing projects, that is relatively rare on these platforms.
+Freelance work involves many plates in the air at once—while you might luck out and be able to return to them for a few ongoing projects, that is relatively rare on these platforms.

-Alternatives to PeoplePerHour and Upwork
+Alternatives to PeoplePerHour and Upwork Freelance Platforms

 With all the problems presented by freelance marketplaces like PeoplePerHour and Upwork, where are good places to find designers?